 Graduate House Advisor

-The Fraternity Quad Graduate House Advisor (GHA) is a para-professional staff member for the Office for Residential Life and Housing Services.
+The Graduate House Advisor (GHA) is a para-professional staff member for the Office for Residential Life and Housing Services reporting to the Resident Director for the Fraternity Quad.
 The primary charge of the GHA is to build a healthy and inclusive residential community in a specific house and to foster a lively academic and intellectual environment and culture.
 This position requires the flexibility, aptitude, and willingness to succeed in structured and unstructured settings with students, staff, and faculty.
 GHAs are expected to create intellectually active residential environments that enhance personal growth and support the academic mission of the College.
 GHAs work with residents to develop residential group identity, campus spirit, and pride in the College.

 - Promote a positive living/learning environment consistent with the College’s Communal Principles and its educational mission and values, Residential Life goals and objectives, the principles of the Academic Living Center model, student developmental needs.

 - Communicate and enforce all College, Office of the Dean of Students, Residential Life policies.